Mission

 The wonders of Mercado La Paloma have been well documented, including on this site, but The Dove Marketplace has never been better thanks to a Peruvian flavor injection from Lima-born executive chef Ricardo Zarate.

-Zarate named his restaurant for Peru’s pre-Incan language and utilizes local, seasonal ingredients.
+Zarate named Mo-Chica for Peru’s pre-Incan language and utilizes local, seasonal ingredients.
 LA Times food editor Betty Hallock alerted me to the find with her Daily Dish post, and Mo-Chica instantly vaulted to the top of my must-try list.
 The logo features twin chile peppers that form pursed lips.
 The food isn’t very spicy, but the flavors are clean and robust, and Mo-Chica may already be L.A’s best Peruvian restaurant.

 Zarate has been tearing it up over his first two months of business.
 He’s at Mo-Chica every day until 3 PM, then drives to Venice, where he’s executive chef of Wabi-Sabi along Abbot Kinney.
 When he’s not at Mercado La Paloma, protégée Mario Orellana controls the kitchen.